Fresno Chili Heat Level Guide: Exact SHU Range (2,500-10,000) vs Jalapeños and Serranos

 Understanding the Fresno Chili Pepper Heat Scale

-1. Level 1 – Green Fresh Pick: Around 2,500 SHU – great for subtle spice in salsas.
+1. Level 1 – Green Fresh Pick: 2,500 SHU – ideal for subtle background heat in raw applications.

 Heat Level Comparison Table